d1618033/python-redfish-utility/docs/slate/source/includes/_scalablepmemcommands.md

 #### Description

-- Configures the specified devices for use as Scalable Persistent Memory backup storage
+- Configures the specified devices for use as Scalable Persistent Memory backup storage.
-- Backup devices are not allowed to be removed while logical NVDIMMs exist
+- Backup devices are not allowed to be removed while logical NVDIMMs exist.
-- The device IDs can be obtained from the `showbackupdevices` command
+- The device IDs can be obtained from the `showbackupdevices` command.

 #### Parameters